-The Manlius limestone is seen most clearly and is the most abundant, while Coeymans limestone can be seen in the upper portion of the cave near the entrance.
-Coeymans limestone is more difficult to dissolve than the Manlius variety, so the water naturally chose a lower path through the Manlius layer.
+Howe Caverns lie in Coeymans limestone and Manlius limestone.
+Coeymans limestone can be seen in the upper portion of the cave near the entrance.
+Coeymans limestone is more difficult to dissolve than the Manlius variety, so the water naturally chooses a lower path through the Manlius layer.
 As a result, almost perfectly flat ceilings can be seen in parts of the cavern, which are actually the underside of the Coeymans limestone layer.
-Rondout waterred is the cream-colored rock that runs along the underground stream.
+Rondout waterlime is the cream-colored rock that runs along the underground stream.